 "The lack of deep technical skills in cyber security is the principal reason that many organizations are unable to defend their computers and networks and data" said Alan Paller, Director of Research, SANS

-Tony Campbell, CIO, InfoSec Skills, reinforced Lyne’s comments, saying: "While Microsoft Windows remains the most widely used operating system in the home, it is important to realise that most IT utility services we rely on as consumers do not use Microsoft technologies.
+Tony Campbell, CIO, InfoSec Skills, reinforced Lyne’s comments, saying: "While Microsoft Windows remains the most widely used operating system in the home, it is important to realize that most IT utility services we rely on as consumers do not use Microsoft technologies.
 Computing appliances which apply services such as our e-commerce systems, telecommunication services and web hosting, are almost certainly based on one of the many Unix/Linux variants available, however the skills deficit for managing these systems is a growing problem.”

 “Today, every sector of industry is rapidly expanding into the 'cloud' in terms of its computing requirements, and it's apparent there is a real and immediate skills gap to manage these requirements and run the systems, especially in terms of security,” continued Campbell.
 “The hacker community on the other hand cuts its teeth using Linux systems, giving them the edge over all aspects of the growing economy.
 The need to train up the next generation in both security and diverse computing environments is of paramount importance to the UK as a whole and should be wholly encouraged if we are to survive in this brave new world."